Fast algorithms for Vizing's theorem on bounded degree graphs: Introduction

 The study of \LOCAL algorithms for edge-coloring has a long history.
 We direct the reader to \cite{CHLPU, GKMU} for thorough surveys.
 We only highlight a few benchmark results here, to put our own work into context.

 The $(2\Delta-1)$-edge-coloring problem has been a focus of research since the early days of distributed computing.
 The reason it is natural to specifically consider $(2\Delta-1)$-edge-colorings is that $2\Delta - 1$ colors are needed for a greedy \ep{sequential} edge-coloring algorithm.
 Thus, the $(2\Delta-1)$-edge-coloring problem is a special case of the more general $(\Delta + 1)$-\emph{vertex}-coloring problem, which has attracted a lot of attention in its own right.
-Already in 1988, Goldbreg, Plotkin, and Shannon \cite{GPSh} designed a deterministic $(\Delta + 1)$-vertex-coloring algorithm that runs in $O(\Delta^2) + \log^\ast n$ rounds \ep{here $\log^\ast n$ is the iterated logarithm of $n$, i.e., the number of times the logarithm function must be applied to $n$ before the result becomes at most $1$}.
-Notice that the Goldbreg--Plotkin--Shannon algorithm is extremely fast when $\Delta$ is small compared to $n$ (for instance when $\Delta$ is constant), but for large $\Delta$ it may be rather slow due to the $O(\Delta^2)$ term.
+Already in 1988, Goldberg, Plotkin, and Shannon \cite{GPSh} designed a deterministic $(\Delta + 1)$-vertex-coloring algorithm that runs in $O(\Delta^2) + \log^\ast n$ rounds \ep{here $\log^\ast n$ is the iterated logarithm of $n$, i.e., the number of times the logarithm function must be applied to $n$ before the result becomes at most $1$}.
+Notice that the Goldberg--Plotkin--Shannon algorithm is extremely fast when $\Delta$ is small compared to $n$ (for instance when $\Delta$ is constant, i.e., in the main regime of interest for this paper), but for large $\Delta$ it may be rather slow due to the $O(\Delta^2)$ term.
 On the other hand, in 1986 Alon, Babai, and Itai \cite{ABI} and independently Luby \cite{Luby} designed a randomized $O(\log n)$-round algorithm for $(\Delta + 1)$-vertex-coloring, thus making the running time independent of $\Delta$.
 Developing a \emph{deterministic} $(\Delta + 1)$-vertex- or $(2\Delta - 1)$-edge-coloring algorithm that runs in $\poly(\log n)$ rounds regardless of the value of $\Delta$ has been a major challenge in the field \cite[Problems 11.2 and 11.4]{BE}.
 After a long line of contributions by numerous researchers, such algorithms have been discovered, first by Fischer, Ghaffari, and Kuhn \cite{FGK} for edge-coloring and then by Rozho\v{n} and Ghaffari \cite{RG} for vertex-coloring.

 Once the number of colors is reduced below $2\Delta - 1$, the situation starts to depend in subtle ways on the exact number of colors and on whether the model is randomized or deterministic.
 For example, Chang, He, Li, Pettie, and Uitto \cite{CHLPU} developed a randomized algorithm for $(\Delta + \sqrt{\Delta} \, \poly(\log \Delta))$-edge-coloring that runs in $\poly(\Delta, \log \log n)$ rounds.\footnote{Technically, this bound on the running time is not stated explicitly in \cite{CHLPU}.
 The algorithm presented there relies on efficiently solving instances of the Lov\'{a}sz Local Lemma, which can be done by a randomized \LOCAL algorithm in $\poly(\Delta, \log \log n)$ rounds due to a recent result of Rozho\v{n} and Ghaffari \cite{RG}.} By way of contrast, in the same paper Chang \emph{et al.}\ showed that every deterministic \LOCAL algorithm for $(2\Delta - 2)$-edge-coloring requires at least $\Omega(\log n/ \log \Delta)$ rounds, even when the input graph $G$ is a tree.